 Who are your favorite authors?

 The first author I really became aware of was Arthur Conan Doyle, the creator of Sherlock Holmes.
 I was introduced to him by one of my junior high teachers, Mrs. Millman.
-In adulthood I got into thrillers.
-Like many writers in the genre I was inspired by Tom Clancy.
-The last decade or two has produced a great stable, including David Poyer, Stephen Hunter, Brad Taylor, Ward Larsen, Vince Flynn and Brad Thor.
-When I venture into the mystery/crime genre, my favorite is William Kent Krueger.
-As for non-fiction, I enjoy the works of many writers, particularly Dick Couch, a former Navy SEAL and Vietnam veteran, who has also penned some pretty good fiction.
+In adulthood, I got into thrillers, and like many writers in the genre, I was inspired by Tom Clancy.
+Since his debut, The Hunt for Red October, the genre has produced a lot of great writers, like David Poyer, Stephen Hunter, Brad Taylor, Vince Flynn, Brad Thor and Lee Child.
+When I venture into the mystery/crime world, my go-to guy is William Kent Krueger.
+As for non-fiction, I’ve appreciated the work of Dick Couch, a Vietnam-era Navy SEAL whose books about military training have provided me with a lot of resource material.
+I also enjoy the historical works of Doris Kearns Goodwin and especially Edmund Morris, whose three-volume biography of my all-time favorite historical figure, Theodore Roosevelt, is the gold standard.

 What is your background in martial arts?